ta-data-bcn/Project-Week-1-Build-Your-Own-Game/your-project/README.md

 ## Organization
 To have my work organized I used Trello.

-For this project I created a new folder in my Ironhack/Week1 folder and called Project1.
+For this project I created a new folder in my Ironhack/Week1 folder and called Project1_v3.
 Here I saved my repository.
-In my repository I have Hangman and Hangman_full .ipynb files.
-I'm testing everything in Hangman and once it works I update Hangman_full which is official file of the project.
+In my repository I have Hangman .ipynb file.
 Also, there's the .gitignore file.

 ## Links